balla2081/SpliiterPytorch/README.md

 > WWW, 2019.
 > [[Paper]](http://epasto.org/papers/www2019splitter.pdf)

 This code is based on https://github.com/benedekrozemberczki/Splitter for the splitter codes, and node2vec https://github.com/eliorc/node2vec.
-I reorganize the codes and fix some buts for my research.
+I reorganize the codes and fix some bugs for my research.
 So,this codes works pretty well on emperical dataset, and very easy to use.
 The original Tensorflow implementation is available [[here]](https://github.com/google-research/google-research/tree/master/graph_embedding/persona).
 But there is only codes for generating persona, not embedding codes...

 ### Requirements
 The codebase is implemented in Python 3.5.2. package versions used for development are just below.